 Adding spinach is a smart move to ease the guilt, but I don’t just do it for the health benefits.
 It also tastes great with the cheese sauce and creates a more interesting texture so that this feels like more of a complete meal.
 You could also try some lightly sauteed kale, but that would be less lazy.

 A quick and easy stovetop mac and cheese recipe, using blue brie (cambozola), which makes a creamy, deliciously flavorful sauce.
-This is a fantastic weeknight evening meal, just 20 minutes and 6 ingredients, and such a treat for fancy cheese lovers!
+This is a fantastic vegetarian recipe, just 20 minutes and 6 ingredients, and such a treat for fancy cheese lovers!

 - 2 cups / around 200g of dry macaroni (or other small pasta shape)